SamChou19815/website/packages/blog/blog/2020-01-07-my-decade-in-review.md

 developer in the team, I had the de-facto veto power and invoked it.

 The event went through without any real repercussions, but its significance to me keeps getting bigger.
-It was the first time I said no to a teacher’s request.
+It was the first time I said no to a teacher's request.
 It was probably the first time in my school when technology won over politics because the political side was too incompetent to implement the same thing on their own.
 It was my last chance for me to reverse my personality to lead the project to greater success.
-I’m **glad** that I missed it.
+I'm **glad** that I missed it.

 When I stepped down in 12th grade, the platform looks like the following screenshot.
 As you can see technical improvements and change of user interface did not move things to much.